Ignite-Laboratories/Enigmaneering/enigma1/E1 - Binary Synthesis.md

 **Dimension** - While a more concrete implementation of dimensions was touched upon in the first enigma, a more abstract definition is critical at this juncture:

-    A dimension is literally the abstract act of measuring the presence of anything across time.
+    A dimension is literally the abstract act of measuring the presence of something across time.

 This has several implications: Because all dimensions _require_ time to both observe and calculate from, time represents the _minimum_ interval from which observances can be made.
 Two observers could reasonably record the